Measure Internal Resistance of Battery

 Experimental Brief

 In the particular “experimental brief” given to some students attending lessons here, internal resistance was to be determined using a “homemade” resistor of approximately ##\;4 \Omega## for the load.
 Measurements of open circuit voltage, terminal (load) voltage, and current were to be made with a single multimeter.
 One soon discovered that an ##\approx 4 \Omega## resistor connected to a typical AA cell would draw a substantive current and that measurement of terminal voltage was problematic on account of that voltage dropping even as the measurement was taken.
 Current measurements suffered similarly.
 On the other hand, if load resistance were increased to try and ‘stabilize’ the readings, one would find there was scarcely any terminal voltage drop.
-So the requirement is to try and find a resistance or resistance range whereby the current drawn over the time span of measurement would not significantly affect open circuit (and hence terminal) voltage whilst at the same time providing a measurable terminal voltage drop.
+So the requirement is to try and find a resistance or resistance range whereby the current drawn throughout measurement would not significantly affect open circuit (and hence terminal) voltage whilst at the same time providing a measurable terminal voltage drop.

 Revised Experimental Brief

 The classic school experiment to determine the internal resistance of a cell does not require the measurement of open circuit voltage since this parameter is instead determined from linear regression.
 It is the y-intercept of a straight line having a gradient equal to the cell’s internal resistance according to the equation: $$V_L = \textbf{ℇ} – Ir_i$$ Here ##I## and ##V_L## are the x and y variables respectively with ##\textbf{ℇ}## – the cell emf – and ##r_i## – internal resistance – being obtained as regression coefficients of the y-intercept and gradient respectively.
-In accordance with the original experimental brief (use a “homemade” resistor), the current was varied by using an exposed pencil lead as a variable resistor.
+By the original experimental brief (using a “homemade” resistor), the current was varied by using an exposed pencil lead as a variable resistor.
 A second pencil lead was used as a current limiting resistor (##R \ge 8.8 \Omega##).
 It was not expected that students would have more than one multimeter at their disposal.

 Strictly speaking, it is only necessary to take current and voltage readings but here we include resistance readings as well.
 We need to discuss why there is a discrepancy between the measured resistance values (first column of the table below) and Ohm’s law calculated values (last column of the table below).
 Another salient point about this dataset is that the open circuit voltage has remained more or less constant throughout the set of readings.
 This is very important since a constant cell emf is assumed in the equation ##V_L = \textbf{ℇ} – Ir_i.##